DavidJenei94/warpaint-motivation/README.md

 - You can set a date for the 'Remaining days to selected date' data field.
 - Databars: Battery, Steps, Calories, Floors climbed, Active minutes, Move Bar, Off.
 - On round shape watches on the place of the outer databar you can set the Sunset/Sunrise position in a 24-hour splitted circle and the position of the sun.
+- You can split the databars to equal parts (10 parts on round and 5 parts on semi round and 4 parts on rectangle watches).
+You can also split the Sunset/Sunrise position circle's day part around the round watches into 24 parts.

 ### Notes/FAQ:
 - All possibilities to change the settings and customize the watch face are present on the following page: https://apps.garmin.com/settingsHelp.